 Now, more than ever before, miners, mining contractors and Mining Equipment, Technology and Services (METS) companies are working together to optimise mining operations by way of intelligent mining.
 Stronger emphasis on doing things smarter during the mining and haulage process has become apparent, especially as companies adopt new technologies, equipment and processes onsite.

-With minerals processing, the digital plant and effective plant operations becoming more important for mining companies; as well as plant and processing executives playing a much more directive role in mine optimisation; this conference will uncover challenges faced at plant level and discuss critical solutions to overcome these with presentations related to:
+With minerals processing, the digital plant and effective plant operations becoming more important for mining companies; as well as plant and processing executives playing a much more directive role in mine optimisation; this conference will uncover challenges faced at plant level and discuss critical solutions to overcome these.

 SO WHY ATTEND?